AKStamps/AKStamps/README.md

 - 👋 Hi, I’m @AKStamps
-- 👀 I’m interested in ... learning JavaScript and Python launguages and GPIO applications
+- 👀 I’m interested in ... learning JavaScript, HTML and CSS laguages in order to get my feet wet in web development
 - 🌱 I’m currently learning ...
-Javascript Basics
+HTML basics and Git commands
 - 💞️ I’m looking to collaborate on ...
-Web Deleopment basics and creating a program to control a hydroelectric system I am building for my home
+Web Deleopment basics and creating funtional webpages
 - 📫 How to reach me ...
 Private Message or Email

 <!---